-S tudents may elect to study directly toward a Ph.D. upon enrollment or may obtain the M.Ch.E. degree first.
-Admission to the Ph.D. program in chemical engineering formally requires passing both oral and written qualifying examinations prepared by the department.
-The written examination is made up of separate examinations in the chemical and the physical sciences.
+Students may elect to study directly toward a Ph.D. upon enrollment or may obtain the M.Ch.E. degree first.
+Admission to the Ph.D. program in chemical engineering formally requires passing an oral qualifying examination prepared by the department as well as achieving a minimum 3.0 GPA in a set of required graduate courses.
 The oral examination includes presentation of a research proposition by the candidate to demonstrate the ability to devise and develop a research idea.